 - You might consider a litter attractant: For kittens who are just learning to use their litter boxes, you may want to add a bit of litter box attractant, such as the Cat Attract Litter Additive linked below.
 This additive may also be useful in helping a previously litter-box trained cat to fall back in love with their litter box — but with these guys, it’s also important to have them checked out by your veterinarian to ensure that there isn’t a medical reason that caused them to abandon their litter box in the first place.

 How to Maintain and Monitor Your Cat’s Litter Boxes

 The importance of scooping the “deposits” — both urine and stool — out of your cat’s litter boxes at least once daily truly cannot be overstated.
-Multiple studies (like this one) have shown that cats routinely and strongly prefer clean litter boxes to those with “stuff” already in them.
-After all, would you prefer to use a freshly flushed toilet, or mostly full Porta Potty?
+Multiple studies have shown that cats routinely and strongly prefer clean litter boxes to those with “stuff” already in them.
+After all, would you prefer to use a freshly flushed toilet, or mostly full porta potty?

 A note about “self-cleaning” litter boxes: Enough cats are terrified of the noise and movement these things make to recommend against their use.
 Add to that the importance of actually seeing the trends in what your cat is putting out — which “self-cleaning” boxes deprive you of — and you can see why I’m not typically a big fan of these types of automatic boxes.